macmcmeans/localDataStorage/README.md

 -->  "💕🚻"

 <br>&nbsp;<br>
-// emojis used in global scramble key
+// using emojis in the global scramble key

 > localData.setscramblekey( '🎵🎶🔶🔻' )